sandipan898/Voice-Srearch-Bar/README.md

 ## How to use:
 * Clone the repository
-* activate the virtual environment by the command:

-      source env/bin/activate
 * Then install the dependencies by the command:

       pip install -r requirements.txt